chjackson/msmbayes/README.md

 Any transition structures are permitted for any models (any number of states, with or without cycles, with or without absorbing states).

-Models are fitted with Bayesian estimation, via any of the algorithms available in [Stan](http://mc-stan.org), whereas `msm` uses only maximum likelihood.
+Models can be fitted with either Bayesian or maximum likelihood estimation, via any of the algorithms available in [Stan](http://mc-stan.org), whereas `msm` uses only maximum likelihood.

 ## Advantages of msmbayes compared to msm

 * Informative priors can represent background information

-* Prior information can also help to stabilise model fitting
+* Prior information can also help to stabilise model fitting - avoiding convergence failures.

+* Semi-Markov models, via phase-type approximations to Weibull and Gamma distributions, which are easier to use and much more robust than the "two-phase" methods in msm.

 * Automatic, efficient uncertainty quantification for any model output

-* More robust semi-Markov models, via phase-type approximations to Weibull and Gamma distributions

 ## Limitations of msmbayes compared to msm

 * Hidden Markov models with general outcome distributions are not supported.
 The only HMMs supported are those where the observed state space is the same as (or a subset of) the true state space.
 This includes misclassification and phase-type models.

-* Covariates on misclassification probabilities are not supported in misclassification models
+* Covariates on misclassification probabilities are not supported in misclassification models.

-* Equality constraints and fixed parameters are not supported.
+* Fixed parameters are not supported.
 However, parameters can be constrained through their prior distributions.
+Limited support for equality constraints on covariate effects.

 * The `pci` syntax for time-inhomogeneous models is not supported.
 However, these models can still be specified, by treating time as a time-dependent covariate, and including censored states at the occasions when the covariate changes but not the state.
+Prediction functions also currently cannot automatically deal with piecewise-constant covariates.

 * Multivariate hidden Markov models are not supported.

-* Fewer output functions.

-* More limited documentation and worked examples.

 ## Getting started